-The MacLean for Clinical Medical Ethics at the University of Chicago offers the oldest, largest, and most successful clinical ethics fellowship in the world.
+The MacLean Center for Clinical Medical Ethics at the University of Chicago offers the oldest, largest, and most successful clinical ethics fellowship in the world.
 Dr. Mark Siegler, the Founding Director of the MacLean Center, created the first clinical ethics fellowship in the nation in 1981.
-Since then, the MacLean Center faculty members have trained more than 300 fellows, many of whom have gone on to direct their own ethics programs.
+Since then, the MacLean Center faculty members have trained more than 500 fellows, many of whom have gone on to direct their own ethics programs.
 While most fellows are physicians, we welcome those interested in medical ethics from any perspective, including philosophy, theology, nursing, law, and the social sciences.
 The MacLean Center, with more than 40 faculty members from many disciplines, provides an outstanding setting for training in clinical medical ethics.
-We also offer specialized fellowships in surgical ethics and pediatric ethics.
-Additionally, through a partnership with the United States Veterans Administration (VA) hospital system, three VA medical professionals per year are selected by the VA through a national search to participate in the MacLean Center ethics fellowship training program.

 In collaboration with the American College of Surgeons, we now offer a specialized fellowship in surgical ethics.